Discover the Benefits of Eating with the Seasons

 In a hurry?
 Click here to read the Article Summary...

-The official first day of winter is only days away and the holiday season is in full swing.
-That means food… lots and lots of it in the break room at work, on grocery store displays, at your favorite diner, and prepared especially for you by relatives and friends during holiday visits.
+The colder weather combined with the holiday season can often bring about comfort food… lots and lots of it in the break room at work, on grocery store displays, at your favorite diner, and prepared especially for you by relatives and friends during holiday visits.

 If you’re like most people, you gobble it all up because (let’s face it) as soon as the weather turns, your munchie-factor goes through the roof.
 Unfortunately, so does that winter weight gain.